 Idea for a Color Scheme for a Yard

-So far, the must-have components of a beautiful landscape that I've considered have been areas of a yard, explaining why they're important, visually, and providing examples of how you can beautify these particular areas.
-I've also mentioned container gardens as a component handy for solving landscaping dilemmas.
-But now I'm going to move on to a different subject, offering you an idea for a color scheme for your yard.
-Why the shifting of gears?
+So far, the must-have components of a beautiful landscape we've considered have been areas of a yard; explaining why they're visually important, and providing examples of how you can beautify these particular areas.
+Container gardens as a component handy for solving landscaping dilemmas have also been discussed.
+Now, let's move on to a different subject: color scheme considerations for your yard.

 08 of 10